SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 {% highlight bash %}
  infoseq -sequence FASTA_FILE | head
 {% endhighlight %}
-* Display only accession, length and pgc column either with cut command or directly with infosee
+* Display only accession, length and pgc column with the options of `infoseq`
-* What is the shorthest sequence (Accession and length)?
+* What is the shorthest sequence (Accession and length)? `infoseq, sort, head`
-* What is the longuest sequence (Accession and length)?
+* What is the longuest sequence (Accession and length)? `infoseq, sort, head`
-* Count the number of sequences with a length between 1000 and 9999
+* Count the number of sequences with a length between 1000 and 9999 with `grep`

 -----------------------

 <a name="practice-6"></a>
 ### Practice 6 :  Displaying lines with `sed`
-For this exercise, you will work on a fastq file
+For this exercise, you will work on the fastq file LINUX-TP/Data/fastq/pairedTwoIndividusGzippedIrigin/irigin1_1.fastq.gz

 * Print the 8 first lines
 * Print the lines 5 to 12